astronomer/docs/software_versioned_docs/version-0.34/single-node-install.md

 - MySQL: 5.7, 8
 - SQLite: 3.15.0+

-> **Note:** MySQL 5.7 is compatible with Airflow, but is not recommended for users running Airflow 2.0+, as it does not support the ability to run more than 1 scheduler.
+> **Note:** MySQL 5.7 is compatible with Apache Airflow®, but is not recommended for users running Airflow 2.0+, as it does not support the ability to run more than 1 scheduler.
 If you'd like to leverage Airflow's new [Highly-Available Scheduler](https://www.astronomer.io/blog/airflow-2-scheduler), make sure you're running MySQL 8.0+.

 Lastly, this guide assumes that you are installing Airflow 2.0+.
 The differences for installing pre-2.0 versions of Airflow are noted throughout the guide.

-## Step 1: Set Up Airflow's metadata database
+## Step 1: Set Up Apache Airflow®'s metadata database

 In Airflow, the metadata database is responsible for keeping a record of all tasks across DAGs and their corresponding status (queued, scheduled, running, success, failed, etc).
 To set up the metadata database: